 Infection should not be confused with inflammation.
 Inflammation is the body’s response to an infection.

 Acute inflammation is a normal and healthy reaction of the body as the first step in healing and repair.
 Acute inflammation is an on-off process that prevents the spread of damaged cells from an injury site, thus containing the infection.
 It also removes the damaged and dead cells that remain after the injury.
 Acute inflammation may last for a few days or weeks.

 Our body’s inflammation process helps to build tissue to make us stronger, such as when we train with weights or exercise.
 The exercised muscle creates inflammation, which triggers the repair mechanism.
 So, inflammation is not necessarily a bad thing, unless it becomes chronic.

 If the anti-inflammatory chemicals are not sufficient, if the inflammatory chemicals are excessive, or if there is an ongoing injury or stress that keeps stimulating the inflammatory chemicals, the anti-inflammation mechanism stays on and the long-term outcome is chronic inflammation.

 When inflammation becomes chronic, health problems can develop.
 Chronic inflammation is the first stage of many functional problems and most chronic diseases.
 It can last for several months or years.

-It may cause a reduced pain threshold and digestive distress such as colitis, gastritis, and ileitis.
 Long-term chronic inflammation can lead to cardiovascular diseases and stroke, lung diseases such as cystic fibrosis, chronic obstructive pulmonary disease, lung cancer, and chronic fatigue syndrome.